-The Operator's Manual for your new camper is designed to answer the most frequently asked questions regarding the operation, function, and care of the many systems that make modern camping a pleasure.
+The Owner's Manual for your new travel trailer is designed to answer the most frequently asked questions regarding the operation, function, and care of the many systems that make modern camping a pleasure.

-For more complete instructions regarding safety, maintenance and operation of the items included in your camper, carefully read the booklets supplied by the component manufacturers.
-All information contained in this manual may not relate to your specific model; however, booklets supplied by the component manufacturers and included in your Owner's Packet will provide any additional information needed.
-These manuals and fliers supersede all statements in this manual and are the ultimate guide to heed in relation to each appliance and component.
-You are responsible for reading, understanding, and following the instructions pertaining to the tow vehicle as well as the instructions in this manual.
+For more complete instructions regarding safety, maintenance, and operation of the items included in your camper, carefully read the booklets supplied by the component manufacturers.
+All information contained in this manual may not relate to your specific model; however, booklets supplied by the component manufacturers, and included in your owner's packet, will provide any additional information needed.
+You are responsible for the reading, understanding and following the instructions pertaining to the tow vehicle as well as the instructions in this manual.